QuantCFA

 Start here

 New to this?
 The Practitioner Guide walks through the conversion decision from first principles, in plain prose.
-If you want the math, start with the Synthetic Roth Contribution paper.
+For the math, see the Synthetic Roth Contribution paper.

 The Synthetic Roth Contribution